-When taping an assembled cable, it has to be ensured that no mechanical loads influence the cables.
+When taping an assembled cable, it has to be ensured that no mechanical loads influence the cable/cables.

-The minimally non-taped length between the end of the connector and the end of the taping, that is specified below, must be complied with in any case.
+The non-taped minimum length between the end of the connector and the end of the taping that is specified below must be obligatorily complied with.
 (Separate manufacturer specifications have to be considered.)

-System Case Distance between component and taping Single Coax cable L ≥ 30 mm FAKRA II and FAKRA SF Two Coax cables within one taping L ≥ 50 mm Three and more cables within one taping L ≥ 100 mm Single Coax cable L ≥ 30 mm FAKRA LC Two Coax cables within one taping L ≥ 50 mm Three and more cables within one taping L ≥ 100 mm Mini Coax Single Coax cable L ≥ 50 mm Willin Coax Several cables within one taping L ≥ 100 mm
+System Case Distance between component and taping

+FAKRA II and FAKRA SF Single Coax cable L ≥ 30 mm

+Two Coax cables within one taping L ≥ 50 mm

+Three and more cables within one taping L ≥ 100 mm

+FAKRA LC Single Coax cable L ≥ 30 mm

+Two Coax cables within one taping L ≥ 50 mm

+Three and more cables within one taping L ≥ 100 mm

+Mini Coax Single Coax cable L ≥ 50 mm

+Several cables within one taping L ≥ 100 mm